 Tax-deferred 401(k)s reduce taxable income

 - The SIMPLE 401(k) for businesses employing fewer than 100 people

-- The Safe Harbor 401(k), in which employees always own 100 percent of any money their employer contributes
+- The Safe Harbor 401(k), in which employees always own 100% of any money their employer contributes

-- And the traditional 401(k) popular with companies that have large workforces
+- The traditional 401(k) popular with companies that have large workforces.

 With any tax-deferred 401(k), workers set aside part of their pay before federal and state income taxes are withheld.
 These plans save you taxes today: Money pulled from your take-home pay and put into a 401(k) lowers your taxable income so you pay less income tax.